Time to build your Messenger chatbot. Get to know our most popular and powerful features so you can take advantage.

 The following are the most popular and powerful no-code features you'll find in Chatfuel.

-Set up an AI rule to have your bot send a certain response when a user manually types in text that contains a certain keyword.
+Set up a Keywords rule to have your bot send a certain response when a user manually types in a text that contains a certain keyword.
 You can have the bot respond with whatever phrase, block, or bot flow you specify.
-You can set up AI rules to be triggered by text, emoji, and even the blue thumbs-up symbol in Messenger.
-AI rules in Chatfuel recognize exact or close matches (one or two characters off).
+You can set up Keywords to be triggered by text, emoji, and even the blue thumbs-up symbol in Messenger.
+Keywords in Chatfuel recognize exact or close matches (one or two characters off).

-💡Example use case: Simplify the navigation in your Messenger bot for better user experience.
+💡Example use case: Simplify the navigation in your Messenger bot for a better user experience.

-- You can set up an AI rule that sends users to the main menu of your chatbot if they type main menu, start over, or restart.
+You can set up Keywords that send users to the main menu of your chatbot if they type the main menu, start over, or restart.
 You can set another rule that will connect them to a live-chat operator if they type help, talk to a person, talk to a human, or I need help.

 Here's an example of what these built-in stats look like for a card in the Flows tab.